seancorfield/clj-new/README.md

 * `:generate` -- a (non-empty) vector of generator strings to use
 * `:args` -- an optional vector of string to pass to the generator itself as command-line arguments
+* `:edn-args` -- an optional EDN expression to pass to the generator itself as the arguments for the generator; takes precedence over `:args`; nearly all generators expect a sequence of strings so `:args` is going to be the easiest way to pass arguments
 * `:force` -- if `true`, will force overwrite the target directory/file if it exists
 * `:help` -- if `true`, will provide a summary of these options as help
 * `:prefix` -- specify the project directory in which to run the generator (the default is `src` but `:p '"."'` will allow a generator to modify files in the root of your project)